bingozhyr/f-BGM/README.md

 ```
 #### Option 2: step-by-step manual configuration:
 #### 1. Preparation
-(1) Create a virtual environment specifically for f-BGM running, here the environment is named as 'f-BGM' for demonstration:
+(1) Create a virtual environment specifically for f-BGM execution, here the environment is named as 'f-BGM' for demonstration:
 ```
 (base) ~/user/path# conda create -n f-BGM
 ```